itsamrit/DSA/Subarray/Readme.md

 eg: No of subarrays with lcm/gcd = k, Storing all subarrays in vector<vector<int>>

-Else do that problem using recursion.
+Else if subarray are dependent on adjacent subarray then do that problem using recursion.

 eg: Substring with frequency of each character atleast k. acca & k=2.If we delete a & then go further then it agains become valid if we add a in cca.